Inzhenerka/docs.getdbt.tech/website/docs/guides/dbt-python-bigframes.md

 ---
-title: "Quickstart for using BigQuery Dataframes with dbt python models"
+title: "Using BigQuery Dataframes with dbt python models"
 id: dbt-python-bigframes
 description: "Use this guide to help you set up dbt with BigQuery Dataframes (BigFrames)."
 sidebar_label: "BigQuery Dataframes and dbt python"